turbot/steampipe-plugin-tailscale/docs/table/tailscale_device.md

   is_external;
 ```

-### List devices that are inactive since last 90 days
+### Devices that have been inactive for the last 90 days

 ```sql
 select